Egon Schiele: World War I

 Schiele did everything he could to get out of military service.
-In January 1917 he was transferred to a military supply depot in Vienna and given no particular responsibilities.
-He was again able to focus on his artistic career and his output was prolific.
+In January 1917, he was transferred to a military supply depot in Vienna and given no particular responsibilities.
+He was again able to focus on his artistic career, and his output was prolific.
 His work reflected the maturity of an artist in full command of his talents.
 Schiele was invited to participate in the 49th Vienna Secession exhibition held in 1918.
 Schiele had fifty works accepted for this exhibition, and they were displayed in the main hall.
 He also designed a poster for the exhibition.
-The composition was reminiscent of the Last Supper, with a portrait of himself in the place of Christ.
+The composition was reminiscent of the Last Supper, with a portrait of himself in the place of Jesus.
 The show was a triumphant success.
-As a result, prices for Schiele's drawings increased and he received many portrait commissions.
+As a result, prices for Schiele's drawings increased, and he received many portrait commissions.

 Death

 In the autumn of 1918, the Spanish flu pandemic reached Vienna.
 Edith, who was six months pregnant, died from the disease on 28 October.
 Schiele, very sick and weak, was transferred from the couple's home to his in-laws' house.
 Due to fear of contagion, visitors would communicate with Schiele from afar by way of a mirror which was set up on the threshold of his room and the parlour.
 Among Schiele's last visitors were his mother Marie and sister Melanie.

 Schiele died three days after his wife.
 He was 28 years old.
 During the three days between their deaths, Schiele drew a few sketches of Edith.